Advertisement

-Perplexity vs Google Search: Is AI Search Actually Better in 2026?
+Perplexity vs Google: Is AI Search Better?
+(2026 Test)

 For over two decades, 'searching the internet' meant typing keywords into Google and clicking through a list of blue links.
 That model is being fundamentally disrupted by AI-native search tools like Perplexity AI, which synthesizes information from across the web and delivers direct, sourced answers in seconds.